The world of Emily Post etiquette advice is at your fingertips. Please, search or browse our comprehensive online etiquette articles.

 In an effort to beat the clock, showers are usually given four to six weeks before the baby's due date.
 Parents who receive gifts in advance of the birth have the advantage of knowing what additional items they'll need to buy or borrow.
 However, showers can also wait until a few weeks after the birth.
 In fact, some expectant couples prefer to defer receiving gifts until after the baby's arrival.

-Invitations are sent out three weeks before the shower.
+Invitations are sent out three to six weeks before the shower.
+This gives guests enough time to respond, and get/send a gift if they are going to.